What Is Schwarzbier?

 These medieval beers used kilned malts often categorized as schwarz (black), braun (brown), or rot (red).

-Hence why schwarzbiers are literally considered black lagers; the dark grain gave this beer style not only its color, but also its roasty, dry qualities.
+Hence, schwarzbiers are literally considered black lagers; the dark grain gave this beer style its color and its roasty, dry qualities.

-In Germany, Köstritzer is the most famous brewery to brew schwarzbier.
+In Germany, Köstritzer is the most famous brewery that brews schwarzbier.
 Located in Bad Köstrizt, the brewery started making schwarzbier in 1543, leveraging the town’s mineral-rich water.
 Considered a spa town, people would flock to Bad Köstritz to “come to the spa and drink schwarzbier to make you strong and healthy,” says Lukey.

-Fast forward a few centuries to 1949, Germany split into two independent nations: West Germany (the Federal Republic of Germany) and East Germany (the German Democratic Republic).
-During this period, schwarzbier almost died out when brewers started adding adjuncts outside the Reinheitsgebot and the provincial beer laws to recipes.
+Fast-forward a few centuries to 1949, when Germany split into two independent nations: West Germany (the Federal Republic of Germany) and East Germany (the German Democratic Republic).
+During this period, schwarzbier almost died out when brewers added adjuncts outside the Reinheitsgebot and the provincial beer laws to recipes.

-For example, in 1989, one year before reunification, Köstritzer (the original brewers of the style) brewed only 10 bbls of schwarzbier.
-“That’s like saying there are only eight black wild rhinos left,” says Lukey.
+For example, in 1989, one year before reunification, Köstritzer (the original brewers of the style) brewed only ten bbls of schwarzbier.
+“That’s like saying only eight black wild rhinos are left,” says Lukey.
 “It was that close to extinction.”

 Luckily, with German reunification came a resurgence of schwarzbier in Europe.
-And eventually the black lager made its way over to the States, where it’s now experiencing a renaissance amongst modern American craft brewers.
+Eventually, the black lager made its way over to the States, where it’s now experiencing a renaissance amongst modern American craft brewers.

 What Makes a Schwarzbier so Black?